ilovemicroplastics/OpenScoutV1-1/Hardware/robot_with_lazy_susan_bearing/README.md

 ## Known Issues

-These unexpected issues come up very late and come from the fact that the original OpenScout is quite old now.
+These unexpected issues came up very late and come from the fact that the original OpenScout is quite old now.

 - The specific wheel used has fallen out of production (as of writing its still possible to aquire it)
 - The original adaptor associated with the wheel has gone too.